-Currently, Interreligious Chaplaincy applicants intending to affiliate with the Richard S. Dinner Center for Jewish Studies (CJS) are eligible to apply for the ICP Jewish Studies Fellowship.
+As for scholarships, students who are affilated with the Richard S. Dinner Center for Jewish Studies (CJS) are eligible to apply for the ICP Jewish Studies Fellowship.
 Additional fellowships with the Centers of Islamic and Hindu Studies may be available in the future.

 Yes, anyone is eligible to apply to the Interreligious Chaplaincy Program who meets the academic requirements, regardless of religious affiliation or background.

-The deadline for the standalone ICP certificate application is as follows:
+The deadlines for the Certificate in Interreligious Chaplaincy application are as follows:

 - Priority deadline for fall entry is August 1st